VietCT04/OrderFlow/README.md

 ## Overview

 OrderFlow models the critical slices of an e-commerce backend: catalog metadata, inventory protection, ACID-compliant order placement, synchronous payment capture, transactional outbox emission, and idempotent downstream processing.
 Every module is structured behind controller -> service -> repository layers, all aggregates extend a shared `BaseEntity` for UUID IDs plus auditing timestamps, and dev profiles boot seed data plus a concurrency lab to prove the locking strategy.
-PostgreSQL stores the truth, Flyway versions the schema, and the `kafka` Spring profile enables an outbox publisher that streams payment events to `payment.events`.
+PostgreSQL stores the truth, Flyway versions the schema, the `kafka` Spring profile enables an outbox publisher that streams payment events to `payment.events`, and Redis sits beside them to cache hot reads, supply distributed locks, and centralize rate limiting.

 ---